jonath92/Copilot/tutorial/08_add_backend.md

 # Introduction
 We have a database docker container and now we want to add a backend service that interacts with the database.
 We do this by following the [Api first approach](https://swagger.io/resources/articles/adopting-an-api-first-approach/).

-The default vscode copilot chat has the limitation that you only can have one session at a time.
-This makes it hard to work on multiple components of the application in parallel.
-In this task, we will explore how to use the Agent Sessions feature to work on multiple components in parallel.
+Copilot allows to create multiple Agent Sessions in parallel.
+Each session has its own context and memory.
+In this task we will create one Agent Session to create the openapi specification for our backend service and a second Agent Session to create the backend service itself.
+Finally, we will create a script that generates the interfaces and models for the backend service based on the openapi specification.

 # Task
-- In the Agent Sessions of Visual Studio code, click on the plus icon next to the "Local Chat Agent"
+- In the Chat View Visual Studio code, click on the plus icon next to create a new chat

 - In the new windows select the Agent mode and aks GitHub Copilot to create an openapi specification in yaml format for a service that allows CRUD operations to manage tasks with the following fields: ID, Title, Description, Duration.
 The api.yaml should be stored in the `api-spec` folder.